 The first thing you were struck with was how old the band looked.
 Steven Crosby, the first spotlighted looked like a long-haired version of the actor Wilford Brimley.
 This is a band that has been performing publicly since Woodstock, though one wondered how many in the audience knew that.
 One particular hyper-active 20-something in front of me shared with her neighbors that her mother had seen them at Woodstock in 1969.

 Almost immediately the air smelled of dope… and onions from the bratwurst.
-It was a veritable reefer-o-rama, I had not smelled that much burning herb since I saw the Grateful Dead in the late 70s.
+It was a veritable reefer-o-rama, I had not smelled that much burning herb since I saw the Grateful Dead in Oakland in the late ’70s.

 Their early song, “Carry On” was marred by bad microphone work that left out the melody track.
 A real shame.
 This was followed by “Wooden Ships” and “(It Appears To Be) A Long Time.”